varnish/Varnish-Book/varnish_book.rst

       To do that, you just have to navigate to the `CONFIGURE` tab and click on the Varnish server you want to administrate.
       Then, ``varnishadm`` is ready to use in a terminal emulator right in your web browser.

+      .. figure 4

       .. figure:: ui/img/vac_varnishadm.png
          :width: 100%

-	 Access to ``varnishadm`` by clicking on the Varnish server that you want to administrate.
+	 Figure :counter:`figure`: Access to ``varnishadm`` by clicking on the Varnish server that you want to administrate.

+      .. figure 5

       .. figure:: ui/img/vac_cli.png
          :width: 100%

-	 Terminal emulator in your web browser.
+	 Figure :counter:`figure`: Terminal emulator in your web browser.

 More About Varnish Configuration
 --------------------------------